K7CTC/direwolf/README.md

 Simply follow the instructions provided by the setup script.

+## Next Steps

+After connecting your USB to RS232 and USB Audio Adapter then rebooting your Pi, you will see Dire Wolf launch in a terminal window once the Pi desktop loads.
+Congratulations, you now have a working copy of Dire Wolf running on your Pi.
+There are a few additional items that you will want to address, or at least be aware of.

+### Official Dire Wolf Documentation

+To gain understanding on how this software functions I highly recommend that you read the official Dire Wolf documentation.
+This documentation can be viewed [here](https://github.com/wb2osz/direwolf/tree/master/doc).

+### Dire Wolf Configuration File

+The installation script will create a basic configuration file on your behalf.
+This file is located at /home/pi/direwolf.conf.
+You can edit this file with your preferred text editor.
+You may want to open it and look it over to gain a better understanding of what it does.
+Please refer to the official Dire Wolf documentation to see what additional configuration options are available.

+### Adjusting Audio Levels

+This is one of those things that is going to be different for everyone.
+Such is the case when dealing with AX.25 over analog FM.
+You are likely going to need to adjust audio levels either (a) from your transceiver or (b) from your USB Audio Adapter or probably both.
+Please refer to your owners manual for instructions on adjusting your rig audio levels.

+As far as the USB Audio Adapter on the Pi goes...
+You can right click on the speaker icon located in the upper left of your screen.
+Then, select your audio adapter (there should be only one).
+This sets your USB Audio Adapter as the system default.
+Once this has been completed, you will see the red "X" disappear from the speaker icon.
+Again, right click on the speaker icon and you will notice a context menu revealing the device options.
+Clicking this will bring up a basic mixer interface where you can adjust the audio levels as well as mute/unmute the input and output.

+## Operating System Dependencies

+The following Debian packages are required for proper compilation and operation of Dire Wolf.
+The installation script will automatically download and install them as well as any related package dependencies.
+They are listed here for reference.

+* cmake
+* libasound2-dev
+* libudev-dev

 ## Developed By

 * **Chris Clement (K7CTC)** - [https://qrz.com/db/K7CTC](https://qrz.com/db/K7CTC)

+## License

+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details

 ## Todo